-The purpose of the audit is to help ensure that the plan is operated according to the terms of the plan document and that it meets requirements set by the Internal Revenue Service (IRS) and Department of Labor (DOL).
+A Form 5500 audit is an essential part of managing and maintaining a 401(k) plan.
+This audit helps verify that the plan is operating according to the terms of the plan document and that it meets requirements set by the Internal Revenue Service (IRS) and Department of Labor (DOL).

-However, there is an exception to the 100 participant count (the 80-120 Participant Rule).
-This exception allows waiver of the audit if your company filed a 5500-Short Form (SF) the previous plan year and the participant count does not exceed 120 at the beginning of the subsequent plan year.
+There is an exception to the 100 participant audit requirement, known as the 80-120 Participant Rule.
+This exception allows a waiver of the audit if your company filed a Form 5500-Short Form (SF) the previous plan year and the participant count does not exceed 120 at the beginning of the subsequent plan year.

 Plan audit timeline